ericsteen/ruby_algorithms/README.md

 # RubyAlgorithms

-A collection of practical data structures & algorithms in Ruby and benchmarks for performance analysis of various algorithmic techniques.
+A collection of practical and questionably impractical data structures & algorithms in Ruby with benchmarks allowing the reader to compare and contrast various algorithmic techniques.

-## Done

 Fibonacci (multiple methods)